alangibson/awesome-crdt/README.md

 # Awesome CRDT

-A list of awesome CRDT resources
+A collection of awesome CRDT resources

 ## Papers